 Make the “Caesar Shuffle” itinerary on your first day in Rome.
 From the Colosseum to the Forum,

 Museums, Victor Emmanuel Monument viewpoint, Capitoline and Pantheon.
-Spend the late afternoon walking and feeling the atmosphere of Rome enjoy local food.
+Spend the late afternoon walking and feeling the atmosphere of Rome and don’t forget to enjoy the typical local food.

 Day 2 – Museums and the city